Shipping costs in metropolitan France

 Grégory G.

-Located in the eastern Périgord region, Greg propagates some 50 vegetable and flower species on almost a hectare of land.
+Based in the eastern Périgord region, Greg multiplies around 50 vegetable and flower species on nearly 1 hectare of land.

 Jérôme D.